stefaan-coussement/Tab/doc/project.md

 1. Callbacks

-    1. :ok: provide the means to use a tab to capture the arguments of a callback, including cases where callbacks can have multiple arguments.

-    1. :ok: provide the means to use a tab to capture the arguments for a callback, without executing the original callback, and then use the original callback as the processor of the tab's notification.
+    1. :ok: provide the means to use a tab to capture the arguments for a callback, without executing the original callback, and then use the original callback function as the processor of the tab's notification.

     1. :ok: provide the means to capture a callback's result, without needing to change the callback's signature.